Studica-Robotics/navigation-module-template/README.md

 There is a java and c++ project that will drive any of the five robots forward at 50% speed.
 Currently, only the Stack Robot is set to output anything, modify the project as needed for the robot in use.

+> [!NOTE]
-**Only the sensors available on the robots have had code added.
+> Only the sensors available on the robots have had code added.
 If there is no code for a sensor it is not wired on the robot.
 Ex..
-Encoders.**
+Encoders.

 ## MockDS